HappyPhysics/Designer-Motion/README.md

 - If it works for a single square it should work for all of them.
 - I've added methods for calculating angles and rotations matrices.
 - These will be used to change the frame of a square into a canonical frame of reference.
-- More methods will be added soon.
+- More methods will be added soon..